TriJUG/trijug.github.io/sections/trijug.md

 # Next Meetup

-## Stream Gatherers: The Missing Link in Java Collections
+## Stream Gatherers: The Missing Link in Java Streams
 #### by Todd Ginsberg

 Monday, September 22, 2025